Jorge Soler Player Props: Marlins vs. Athletics

 Jorge Soler At The Plate

-- Soler has 51 hits, which is best among Miami hitters this season, while batting .249 with 27 extra-base hits.
+- Soler leads Miami in total hits (52) this season while batting .249 with 28 extra-base hits.

-- Among the qualified hitters in MLB, he ranks 102nd in batting average, 84th in on-base percentage, and ninth in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 98th, his on-base percentage ranks 85th, and he is 10th in the league in slugging.

-- Soler has reached base via a hit in 32 games this season (of 55 played), and had multiple hits in 13 of those games.

-- He has homered in 27.3% of his games this year, and 7.4% of his chances at the plate.

-- In 18 games this season (32.7%), Soler has picked up an RBI, and in 10 of those games (18.2%) he had two or more.
-He has also driven in three or more of his team's runs in four contests.
+- Soler has driven in a run in 19 games this year (33.9%), including 10 games with more than one RBI (17.9%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.